Westpac Lifesaver Rescue Helicopter Service: Flight crew

 Search and rescue (SAR) and surveillance: The flight crew usually consists of one pilot (or two pilots on varying aircraft), one air crew officer, and one rescue swimmer.
-The crews consists of both paid and volunteer positions.
+The crews consist of both paid and volunteer positions.

-Aeromedical: As well as pilots there are several specialist crew-members.
+Aeromedical: Besides pilots, there are several specialist crew members.
 The air crewman assists the pilot with communication; navigation; and landing by providing the pilot with accurate clearance; helicopter safety; and operating the rescue winch.
-A rescue crewman's duties include going down the winch, scaling cliff faces and swimming.
+A rescue crewman's duties include going down the winch, scaling cliff faces, and swimming.
 Rescue crew are also responsible for passenger safety during Passenger Transport Operations.
 Special Casualty Access Team (SCAT) paramedics possess skills in intensive care/Advance Life Support (ALS) and trauma management; and have skills in accessing and treating patients in difficult or remote locations.
-SCATs work closely with the local accredited rescue units to access, assess, triage and treat patients.
+SCATs work closely with the local accredited rescue units to access, assess, triage, and treat patients.
 When required, SCATs may also provide assistance with the extrication of the patient.
 They provide patient care and are responsible for preparing the aeromedical evacuation missions, coordinating with the flight crew and other medical personnel, as well as liaising with retrieval services.
 Doctors specially qualified in Emergency Care and retrieval medicine are also part of the team.
-This enables the crew to provide critical care to a patients anywhere it is needed.
+This enables the crew to provide critical care to patients anywhere it is needed.

 Aircraft

 The following aircraft, bases and coverage summarise the activities of the Service:

 Newcastle, Lismore, Tamworth are part of the Westpac operations but fall under the name Westpac Northern Region Rescue Helicopter service.
-They operate 24/7 using 4 AgustaWestland AW139.
+They operate 24/7 using 5 AgustaWestland AW139.

 The Sydney and South Coast operation replaced the 2 existing MBB/Kawasaki BK 117 with new upgraded versions operated by Helistar during 2020.

 The Victoria service saw the addition of Lifesaver 31 in the 2020/21 season, as a dedicated surveillance aircraft equipped with high definition cameras and a FLIR device.